• Skip to main content

 • You are overweight.
 The extra soft tissue in your throat makes it harder to keep the throat area open.

-• The shape of your head and neck (bony structure) results in somewhat smaller airway size in the mouth and throat area.
+• The shape of your head and neck (bony structure) results in a somewhat smaller airway size in the mouth and throat area.

 With the throat frequently fully or partly blocked during sleep, enough air cannot flow into your lungs, even though efforts to breathe continue.
 Your breathing may become hard and noisy and may even stop for short periods of time (apneas).